 To apply for AU Honors, interested high school students complete the Honors program application in addition their American University application.
 The deadline to apply to a special academic program is January 15.

-We are looking for students from every major to create a robust, fully interdisciplinary team.
-Grades and standardized scores are important, but it is most important that you have a demonstrated interest in interdisciplinary approaches to problem solving.
-Ultimately, we are looking to build a strong team who can work well together on the projects they will pursue through this one-of-a-kind program.
+We are looking for students from every major to create a robust, fully interdisciplinary team of students.
+Grades are important (we don’t consider standardized test scores) but it is most important that you have demonstrated a sense of curiosity and a love of learning.
+Ultimately, we are looking to build a strong cohort that can work well together on the projects they will pursue through this daring program.
 Our Admissions team will send acceptance notifications around April 1.

 - Honors offers small class sizes.